dpapavas/brew-controller/README.md

-    is a separate phase of the brew process, where some output variable, which can be either flow (`f`), pressure (`p`) or pump power (`w`) is controlled based on some measured input variable, either shot time (`t`), current pressure (`p`), current volume (`v`), or current mass (`m`).
-Conecptually, it can be though of as a graph, with the input (measured) variable on the x axis and the output (controlled) variable on the y axis.
-Both axes can be specified in one of three modes: absolute (`a`) where the value is given in absolute terms, relative (`r`) where the value is given ralative to what it was at the beginning of the phase and ratiometric (`q`) where it is specified as a multiple of what it was at the beginninng of the phase.
+    is a separate phase of the brew process, where some output variable, which can be either flow (`f`), pressure (`p`) or pump power (`w`) is controlled based on some measured input variable, either shot time (`t`), current pressure (`p`), current flow (`f`), current volume (`v`), or current mass (`m`).
+Conceptually, it can be though of as a graph, with the input (measured) variable on the x axis and the output (controlled) variable on the y axis.
+Both axes can be specified in one of three modes: absolute (`a`) where the value is given in absolute terms, relative (`r`) where the value is given relative to what it was at the beginning of the phase and ratiometric (`q`) where it is specified as a multiple of what it was at the beginning of the phase.

-    Each phase is specified as `input;output;point1;point2;...;commands`, where `input` and `output` each consist of two letters, specifying the input and ouput mode and variable, points are specified as `(x,y)` and commands can be one or more letters indicating that the shot time (`t`), volume (`v`), or mass (`m`) should be reset at the end of the phase.
-The output value of the first point on each phase may be absent, indicating that the current value should be used.
+    Each phase is specified as `input;output;point1;point2;...;commands`, where `input` and `output` each consist of two letters, specifying the input and output mode and variable, points are specified as `(x,y)` and commands can be one or more letters indicating that the shot time (`t`), volume (`v`), and mass (`m`) should be reset at the end of the phase, or `b`, which moves back one section, allowing unconditional looping.
+Both the input and output values of the first point on each phase may be absent, indicating that the current value should be used.

     Consider the following program for example: